bdf/field_writer Package

 The fields written in “block” notation.

-the field blocks as a 8-character width Nastran card
+the field blocks as an 8-character width Nastran card

 Note